What Causes Vein Disease? Top Risk Factors You Need To Know

 • Pain that gets worse when you stand but improves when you elevate your legs

-• Skin discoloration or thickening of the skin around ankles and legs
+• Skin discoloration or thickening of the skin around the ankles and legs

 • Varicose Veins